Impact of the COVID-19 pandemic on cinema: Awards

 On June 15, it was announced that the Academy Awards would be pushed back by two months, from February 28 to April 25, so that the cutoff for eligibility could likewise be extended from December 31, 2020, to February 28.
 The Academy Governors Awards and Scientific and Technical Awards were postponed indefinitely.
 The British Academy of Film and Television Arts (BAFTA) subsequently announced that it would follow suit and postpone the 74th British Academy Film Awards to April.
 On June 22, the Golden Globe Awards were also delayed from early-January to February 28, 2021 (filling the Academy Awards' former date).
 The Screen Actors Guild Awards were also postponed from January 24 to March 14.

-With the delay of the 2021 Grammy Awards to March 14, citing the current surge of COVID-19 cases in California, on January 13, 2021, the SAG Awards were delayed once again to April 4.
+With the delay of the 2021 Grammy Awards to March 14, citing the surge of COVID-19 cases in California, on January 13, 2021, the SAG Awards were delayed once again to April 4.
 SAG-AFTRA criticized The Recording Academy for not respecting the scheduling of other award presentations.

 In Canada, the pandemic shutdown forced the cancellation of both the 8th Canadian Screen Awards and the 22nd Quebec Cinema Awards.
-Both programs ultimately announced their winners through virtual livestreaming, the Canadian Screen Awards presenting film winners on May 28, and the Quebec Cinema Awards presented on June 10.
-As of August 2020, neither the Academy of Canadian Cinema and Television nor Québec Cinéma have announced their plans for the 2021 ceremonies.
+Both programs ultimately announced their winners through virtual livestreaming with the Canadian Screen Awards presenting film winners on May 28, and the Quebec Cinema Awards presented on June 10.

-The Omicron variant, which has had Los Angeles and New York City as particular U.S. epicenters, led to further disruption of the awards season in January 2022.
+The Omicron variant, which had particularly affected Los Angeles and New York City in the U.S., led to further disruption of the awards season in January 2022.
 The 27th Critics' Choice Awards were postponed to March 13, 2022, the same day as the 75th British Academy Film Awards, while the 49th Annie Awards were delayed to March 12, and the 79th Golden Globe Awards were held under strict COVID-19 protocols with only HFPA beneficiaries in attendance.
 The ceremony had already been downsized into a non-televised event due to boycotts of the organization by media companies and creatives (including its regular broadcaster NBC) over the lack of diversity among its membership.